dainank/programming-math/README.md

 # programming-math
 Learning and practicing maths through coding (Python).

-Topics include 3D graphics, machine learning, and simulations.
+## Topics

+- Vector geometry for computer graphics
+- Matrices and linear transformations
+- Core concepts from calculus
+- Simulation and optimization
+- Image and audio processing
+- Machine learning algorithms for regression and classification